Oldranda1414/Privacy-P2P-Federated-Learning/doc/finalReport.md

 ## Deployment Instructions

-The only project dependency necessary to run the simulations is (Docker)[https://www.docker.com/].
+The only project dependency necessary to run the simulations is [Docker](https://www.docker.com/).

-Unfortunately Docker's installation is not provided by Nix development environment functionalities, as it seems (there is currently no good mechanism for configuring services on non-NixOS hosts)[https://discourse.nixos.org/t/how-to-run-docker-daemon-from-nix-not-nixos/43413/2].
+Unfortunately Docker's installation is not provided by Nix development environment functionalities, as it seems [there is currently no good mechanism for configuring services on non-NixOS hosts](https://discourse.nixos.org/t/how-to-run-docker-daemon-from-nix-not-nixos/43413/2).
 This means that docker must be installed 'manually'.

-The easiest way to get Docker (and it's many products) installed is by installing (Docker Desktop)[https://docs.docker.com/desktop/].
+The easiest way to get Docker (and it's many products) installed is by installing [Docker Desktop](https://docs.docker.com/desktop/).

 ## Development Instructions